mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

 ---

 Event handling in an asynchronous fashion oftentimes leads to an architecture that is more flexible and decoupled.
-In this article we will have a look at how to implement a CUBA application mostly communicates through messages.
+In this article we will have a look at how to implement a CUBA application mostly communicating through messages.

 <!-- more -->

 ## The life before messages
-To start of with this whole topic, we can have a look at a sample application.
+To start with this whole topic, we can have a look at a sample application.
 We will use (once again) an ordermanagement application.
 A customer can have orders that might have order lines etc.

 Let's look at the following requirement:

-> "When a customer is created, a user account should get generated for this customer as well so that the person can have a look at their own orders".
+> "When a customer is created, a user account should get generated for this customer as well, so that the persons can have a look at their own orders".

 Another requirement might be

-> "When a customer is created, detailed information should be logged into a particular file that get's displayed on a monitor on the wall of the office"
+> "When a customer is created, detailed information should be logged into a particular file that gets displayed on a monitor on the wall of the office"

-The list might go on, but we will leave it for now.
+The list might be continued, but we will leave it for now.
 The traditional approach in most applications (and in a CUBA app as well) is to have an implementation of the following kind:

 {% highlight groovy %}
 public class CustomerServiceBean implements CustomerService {